2010 South Asian Games: Highlights

 Afghanistan won 3 gold in men's event and 1 silver in women's while Nepal won 1 gold and 1 silver each in men's and women's event.
-India won two gold in men's event, while Bangladesh won equal number of gold in women's event.
-Sri Lanka won 1 gold in women's event.
+India won two gold in the men's event, while Bangladesh won an equal number of gold in the women's event.
+Sri Lanka won 1 gold in the women's event.